CPSC-1517/CPSC-1517.github.io/_lab/Lab-Requirements.md

   * [ ] Entity Relationship Diagram of selected scenario
   * [ ] Class diagram file of Entities in class library (Display Full Signature) as well as exported image(s) on the Default page
   * [ ] Class diagram file of Application class library (Display Full Signature) as well as exported image(s) on the Default page
+  * [ ] Stored Procedures – A bulleted list of all the stored procedures used in your project on the Default page
 * Project Architecture & Code Quality
   * [ ] Client-Server architecture (three projects inside a single solution)
   * [ ] Master Page with functioning site-master based navigation, Scenario Title and student’s name